LissaRider/api-tests-generator/README.md

 mvn clean install

-2. Add plugin in your project:
+2. Add plugins in your project:

 ```xml
 <plugin>